Black Housing Matters

 "Re-Building Communities One Household At A Time"

 At Black Housing Matters, LLC., we are passionate about addressing the macro-economic shifts of housing insecurity.
-Since the inception of the Federal Housing Administration's "National Housing Act of 1934," aka - "Better Housing Program," Black Americans have been marginalized and denied affordable housing opportunities congruent with real estate empowerment, economic gain, and generational wealth.
+Since the inception of the Federal Housing Administration's "National Housing Act of 1934," aka - "Better Housing Program," Black Americans have been marginalized and intentionally denied affordable housing opportunities congruent with real estate empowerment, economic gain, and generational wealth.

 In the 1940's - 50's & 60's across the USA, The Federal Housing Administration (FHA) was subsidizing construction Builders who were mass-producing entire subdivisions for White Americans with the requirement that "none" of the homes were to be sold to Black Americans.